Pre-Pharmacy

 Various courses incorporate lecture and recitation sections, case study workshops, laboratories, and field experience.

-Graduates may also pursue careers with federal agencies involved in drug regulation or national healthcare services.
-Agencies such as the Food and Drug Administration (FDA), Drug Enforcement Administration (DEA), National Institutes of Health (NIH), Public Health Service, Veterans Affairs (VA), and military services offer exciting career opportunities for pharmacists.
+Graduates can also pursue careers with agencies like the Food and Drug Administration (FDA), Drug Enforcement Administration (DEA), National Institutes of Health (NIH), Public Health Service and Veterans Affairs (VA).

 As of May 2024, the average starting salary for full-time employment as a pharmacist, excluding residency and fellowship positions, was $117,483.
 This reflects a $1,237 increase from the previous year, indicating a steady upward trend in compensation for new graduates.